shycopney44/W_S5M1_Project/README.md

   ---

-- This widget first displays "T-minus 5...".
+- This widget on page load displays "T-minus 5...".
 - 1000 milliseconds later, it should display  "T-minus 4..."
 - 1000 milliseconds later, it should display  "T-minus 3..."
 - 1000 milliseconds later, it should display  "T-minus 2..."